This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Viruses of Bacteria – Lysogeny and Lytic”.

 4. Which of the following is the characteristic of repressor protein?

 b) acidic protein

-5. cro gene is an example of immunity repressor.
+5. cro gene is an example of an immunity repressor.

 Explanation: Upon infection by lambda phage, the phage cro gene is transcribed, resulting in the synthesis of a protein repressor that inhibits the synthesis of the immunity repressor.